Egg freezing before cancer treatments preserves fertility

 Freezing your eggs before you start cancer treatments will give you better odds of getting pregnant in the future.
 While it’s possible you may still have viable eggs after cancer treatment, it’s certainly not assured because chemotherapy, radiation and other cancer treatments can destroy eggs and cause you to enter premature menopause.
 Your age, type of cancer and treatment approach are factors affecting what’s possible and best for you.

-The physicians at our Southern Louisiana fertility center are happy to discuss these considerations.
+The physicians at our South Louisiana fertility center are happy to discuss these considerations.
 We will explain how egg freezing can help you proactively preserve your fertility.
 You can protect and retain your eggs and postpone pregnancy until your oncologist finds it safe and appropriate for you and you feel ready to take that step.

 Egg freezing takes four to six weeks